Myopia Management in Lancaster

 - Development of a personalized treatment plan

-At Yealy Eye Care of Lancaster's Myopia Management Clinic, we provide our patients with effective, customized treatment to control the progression of myopia.
+At Yealy Eye Care's Myopia Management Clinic, we provide our patients with effective, customized treatment to control the progression of myopia.
 By stopping or slowing down the progression of myopia, we reduce long-term risks to best ensure that your child enjoys the world with healthy eyes throughout his or her life.

-Yealy Eye Care of Lancaster's Myopia Management Clinic serves patients in Lancaster County, Lancaster Township, Bird in Hand, East Petersburg, and throughout Pennsylvania.
+Yealy Eye Care's Myopia Management Clinic serves patients in Lancaster County, Lancaster Township, York, East Petersburg, and throughout Pennsylvania.